Last Updated on January 19, 2023.

 Agile responds to the context-specific question of dealing with unarticulated needs and requirement volatility on a small scale.
 Agile performs poorly under the following circumstances:

-Therefore, and in addition to all the advantages described in this article, planning and top-down design approaches for large projects involving many stakeholders require serious investment in design efforts, hence the need for high-level design and low-level design documents.
+In addition to all the advantages described in this article, planning and top-down design approaches for large projects involving many stakeholders require serious investment in design efforts, hence the need for high-level design and low-level design documents.

-6. High vs Low-Level Design
+7. High vs Low-Level Design

 The below table provides a comparison between the two design documents.